 Two years ago Reuters reported that of 288 profitable Fortune 500 companies, 26 of them paid no federal corporate income tax over a 5-year period from 2008 to 2012.
 Of that group, 111 of them paid no federal income in at least one of the five years in the period measured.

 Without denying charges Trump may have paid no federal income taxes for 18 years, Trump spokespeople said he did pay lots of taxes over the years.
 These could have included state taxes, sales taxes and any number of other taxes most individuals and companies pay.

 The main reason companies like General Motors Co.
-(NYSE:GMD), Xerox Corp.
-(NYSE:XRXD), American Airlines Group Inc. (TSX:AALC) and others paid no federal income taxes as recently as 2015 is not simply because of net operating losses or a tax loophole here and there.
+(NYSE:GMC), Xerox Corp.
+(NYSE:XRXC), American Airlines Group Inc. (TSX:AALC) and others paid no federal income taxes as recently as 2015 is not simply because of net operating losses or a tax loophole here and there.